 So there you have it.
 My tips on baking with olive oil.
 I have baked scones, pies, cookies, bread, cakes, muffins, you NAME it with olive oil and have had terrific success, too.
 People who have poo-pooed or had bad experience baking with olive oil are totally surprised when I give them a treat baked with olive oil.
 The oil used can make or break your dessert.

-To learn more about cooking and baking with olive oil, our Gold Medal Winning Ebook is for sale.
+To learn more about cooking and baking with olive oil, check out our new cookbook, Cooking Techniques and Recipes with Olive Oil.
 You can purchase it here.